Visit St. Barts with Exotic Estates

 Gustavia

-The capital of St. Barth, Gustavia, is known as one of the most gorgeous harbor towns in the Caribbean, sprinkled with red-roofed buildings that overlook the harbor from three sides.
 The same three sides are adorned with a boardwalk and are surrounded by cliffside restaurants and bars, giving this pristine bay its chic ambiance.
 Those who visit during Christmas or New Year will discover that it can be one of the most fashionable and delightful places in the world.
 Visitors will often see luxury yachts anchored end-to-end, often hosting parties for celebrities.

 During the day, the town is buzzing and full of character.
 Start your morning at the French café and spend your afternoon relaxing at one of the nearby beaches.
-In the evening, enjoy a glass of red as you watch the sunset below the harbor and take in the sights and sounds of the glamorous and charming nightlife of St. Barth.
+In the evening, enjoy a glass of red as you watch the sunset below the harbor and take in the sights and sounds of the glamorous and charming nightlife of St. Barts.

 St. Jean

-The next largest town on the island, Saint Jean, sits on the north shore on Baie de St. Jean.
 Just over the hill from Gustavia, St. Jean overlooks this famous turquoise blue Bay and is also home to the small airport.
 There are several bars and hotels along the beach, including the iconic Eden Rock Hotel.
 There's also a small town featuring a few rows of shops and restaurants.
 This is also where you will find a few of our favorite private villas!

 Corossol

-When we first arrived on St. Barth, we had just enough time to visit this adorable little fishing village located just north of Gustavia.
 This town is home to many local fishermen and has a character not easily found anymore.
 For those looking to experience a more local spot, Carossol should be on your list!
 We arrived just in time for sunset and took a quick dip in the warm water, which was perfectly calm and a great place to snorkel.

 East Side

-The east end is the least developed area of St. Barth and comprises Lorient, Grand Cul-de-Sac, and Petit Cul-de-Sac.
 This area is great for those looking for a tranquil getaway and features many private and luxurious villas.
 There are also signs of retro Saint Bart's, with a few tin-roofed buildings still visible and well-kept.

 Night Life